KYC (Know-Your-Customer) is the practice of collecting data about your customer to help with identifying and verifying their identity.

 Any other applicable documentation

-Furthermore, we reserve the right to conduct enhanced due diligence on all clients given world-wide approved risk-based policies and as mandated by Sections 3 (6) and (7) of the Anti Money Laundering Act 2011.
-E1Pay also reserves the right to refuse a transaction or deny operation on a client or account at any time should suspicion arise that it may be connected to money laundering, criminal activity or any other predicate offense to money laundering.
-E1Pay will not enter into any business arrangement with anyone or group suspected of or directly involved in money laundering, or where funds have been sources or ends of an illegal activity.
+Furthermore, we reserve the right to conduct enhanced due diligence on all clients given worldwide approved risk-based policies and as mandated by Sections 3 (6) and (7) of the Anti-Money Laundering Act 2011.
+E1Pay also reserves the right to refuse a transaction or deny operation on a client or account at any time should suspicion arise that it may be connected to money laundering, criminal activity or any other predicate offence to money laundering.
+E1Pay will not enter into any business arrangement with anyone or group suspected of or directly involved in money laundering or where funds have been sources or ends of illegal activity.

-In the event that E1Pay receives, during its request for documentation, deceptive documentation, contact details, business description or other false information, E1Pay will terminate the offending account.
-E1Pay is legally bound to report such misdemeanours to the relevant authorities such as the Economic & Financial Crimes Commission (EFCC) and the Special Fraud Unit (SFU), and as such the subject, business and its owners may be the subject of a criminal investigation.
+If E1Pay receives, during its request for documentation, deceptive documentation, contact details, business description or other false information, E1Pay will terminate the offending account.
+E1Pay is legally bound to report such misdemeanours to the relevant authorities such as the Economic & Financial Crimes Commission (EFCC) and the Special Fraud Unit (SFU).
+As such, the subject, business, and owners may be the subject of a criminal investigation.

-Also, in the event that E1Pay observes, in respect to any account, the occurrence of certain triggers or red-flags (Indicators) which are indicative of perpetuation of fraud, fraudulent or money laundering activities, E1Pay will place a lien on such an account and the funds therein contained.
-E1Pay is legally bound under Section 6 of the Anti-Money Laundering Act 2011, to report same to the Economic & Financial Crimes Commission (EFCC) and the Financial Intelligence Unit (FIU).
+Also, suppose E1Pay observes, regarding any account, the occurrence of specific triggers or red flags (Indicators) that indicate perpetuation of fraud, fraudulent or money laundering activities.
+In that case, E1Pay will place a lien on such an account and the funds therein contained.
+E1Pay is legally bound under Section 6 of the Anti-Money Laundering Act 2011 to report same to the Economic & Financial Crimes Commission (EFCC) and the Financial Intelligence Unit (FIU).